jcaillon/valet/tests.d/0000-valet-cli/results.approved.md

 --print-query
 --no-multi
 --preview-label=Command help
---preview=VALET_LOG_LEVEL=error '$VALET_HOME/valet' help --columns $((FZF_PREVIEW_COLUMNS - 1)) {1}
+--preview=VALET_LOG_LEVEL=error '$VALET_HOME/valet' help --columns $((FZF_PREVIEW_COLUMNS - 1)) {1}⌉
 ▶ fzf input stream was:
-⌈self build              	Re-build the menu of valet from your commands. self download-binaries  	Download the required binaries for valet. self release            	Release a new version of valet. self test-core          	Test valet core features. self test               	Test your valet custom commands. self update             	Update valet using the latest release on GitHub. self welcome-user       	The command run after the installation of Valet to guide the user.⌉
+⌈self build            	Re-build the menu of valet from your commands. self download-binaries	Download the required binaries for valet. self release          	Release a new version of valet. self test             	Test your valet custom commands. self test-core        	Test valet core features. self update           	Update valet using the latest release on GitHub. self welcome-user     	The command run after the installation of Valet to guide the user.⌉
 ```

 ### Testing that we can display the help of a sub menu

-Exit code: 0
+Exit code: `0`

 **Standard** output: